GautierLearnsProgramming/AutoMining/README.md

 [baseDock] and [baseUndock] :

-These sections contains instruction that the ship will execute at each start of trip (baseUndock) and each end of path (baseDock).
+These sections contains instruction that the ship will execute at each start of path (baseUndock) and each end of path (baseDock).
 Their purpose is to avoid copy-pasting the same instructions over and over for the docking and undocking that will necessarily happen at the beginning and at the end of each trip.

 [pathsomecharacters] :
 You can add as many sections containing path in their name as you want, the script will interpret of all these as being paths to be executed if asked.